 – To son James, 100 acres on upper side of the three creeks in Isle of Wight where he now hath a plantation, also slaves, and items.

 – To son Robert, 100 acres lying between my plantation near Angelica Swamp in Isle of Wight Co and Ridley’s line, also slaves.

 – To daughter Elizabeth Glover a slave and items.
 To daughter Rebecca, a slave, and items.

 – To son David, 160 acres where I have a plantation near Angelica Swamp in Isle of Wight Co, also 200 acres on the south side of Warwick Swamp in Surry Co.
 Also slaves and items.

-– To loving wife Rebecca furniture and other items after death of my mother.
+– To loving wife Rebecca furniture and other items after the death of my mother.

 – All the rest to be divided between my wife and son Richard for maintenance of my wife and mother-in-law, Sarah Jones, and my young children during their minority.